The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Boceprevir may also be used for purposes not listed in this medication guide.

-Boceprevir must be used in combination with peginterferon alfa and ribavirin.
+Boceprevir is used in combination with other medications called peginterferon alfa and ribavirin.

-Certain other drugs may interact with boceprevir or should not be used at the same time.
-Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.
+Some medicines can interact with boceprevir and should not be used at the same time.
+Tell your doctor about all your current medicines and any you start or stop using.

 You should not use boceprevir if you are allergic to it.